Cameron Mitchell (actor): Transition to film

 Mitchell originated the role of Happy Loman in Arthur Miller's Death of a Salesman (1949) on Broadway.
+His performance earned him a 1949 Theatre World Award.
 After its closing, he appeared again in the Broadway production of Southern Exposure (1950).
 Mitchell reprised the role of Happy Loman in the 1951 film adaptation released by Columbia Pictures.

-Mitchell was contracted with 20th Century-Fox, where he had a prolific career in such films as a version of Les Miserables (1952) as Marius, and in the comedy How to Marry a Millionaire (1953), in which he portrayed a wealthy man attempting to romance a single woman (played by Lauren Bacall).
-Marilyn Monroe and Betty Grable were the other female leads.
+Mitchell was contracted with 20th Century-Fox, where he had a prolific career in such films as Les Misérables (1952) as Marius, and in the comedy How to Marry a Millionaire (1953), in which he portrayed a wealthy man attempting to romance a single woman (played by Lauren Bacall).

 He then appeared alongside Gary Cooper, Susan Hayward, and Richard Widmark in the drama Garden of Evil (1954), followed by a supporting role in Samuel Fuller's Cold War drama Hell and High Water (1954).
 He subsequently co-starred with Marlon Brando in Désirée (1954); with Gable and Jane Russell in the Western The Tall Men (1955); and the film version of the stage musical Carousel (1956).
-Mitchell was loaned back to MGM to co-star with Doris Day and James Cagney in the musical drama Love Me or Leave Me (1955).
+Mitchell was lent back to MGM to co-star with Doris Day and James Cagney in the musical drama Love Me or Leave Me (1955).
 Mitchell co-starred with Joanne Woodward and Sheree North in the drama No Down Payment (1957).

-Television and exploitation films
+Television career

+Mitchell moved from movies to television in the 1950s, saying he no longer cared for then current film work.
+"Thank God I worked with the great ones: Gable, Cooper, Power.
+The respect, mystique, and imagination are gone from the movies.
+The old movies were better.
+Today they're junk".

-Mitchell starred in an unsold 1959 television pilot called I Am a Lawyer, but he achieved success on television during the latter part of his career, where he is best remembered for starring as Buck Cannon in the 1960s/1970s NBC Western series, The High Chaparral.
+Mitchell starred in an unsold 1959 television pilot called I Am a Lawyer.
 He had the lead as John Lackland in the 1961 syndicated adventure series The Beachcomber.